-Bill Patterson’s professional career began at the age of 17 with the Corpus Christi Symphony.
-At age 19 he performed the Paul Creston “Concertino for Marimba and Orchestra” with the composer conducting.
-He subsequently graduated with honors from the University of Houston and then won a position with the prestigious “President’s Own,” U. S. Marine Band in Washington D.C. where he performed for numerous events in the White House as well as national broadcasts, recordings and tours.
-He also holds a Master’s of Performance from the Catholic University of America in Washington D.C.
-His teachers include the renown Alan Abel, formerly of the Philadelphia Orchestra, the legendary snare drummer Buster Bailey formerly of the New York Philharmonic and Chris Lamb currently with the New York Philharmonic, as well as Tony Ames and Fred Begun of the Washington National Symphony.
+Prior to coming to San Antonio, Bill was a member of the “President’s Own,” U. S. Marine Band in Washington, D.C. where he performed for numerous events in the White House as well as national broadcasts, recordings and tours.
+A graduate of the University of Houston, he holds a Master’s of Performance from the Catholic University of America in Washington, D.C.
+His teachers include Alan Abel, formerly of the Philadelphia Orchestra, the legendary snare drummer Buster Bailey, formerly of the New York Philharmonic, Chris Deviney and Don Liuzzi of the Philadelphia Orchestra.

-He is also Principal Timpanist for the San Antonio Lyric opera, and has been a frequent performer with the Houston, Austin, Corpus Christi and Mid-Texas symphony orchestras.
+Bill has been the Principal Timpanist for the former San Antonio Lyric opera, and has been a frequent performer with the Houston, Austin, Corpus Christi, and Mid-Texas symphony orchestras.

 His passion for music education includes ongoing outreach in the public schools, working with directors and students with clinics, master classes, performances, as well as being a frequent consultant with school districts developing curriculum for percussion.

-He has been a featured clinician for Texas Music Educator’s Association, Texas Bandmaster’s Association and the Percussive Arts Society’s International Conference (PASIC), and has been on the faculties of Trinity University, St. Mary’s University, Texas Lutheran College and the Trevino Performing Arts School in Laredo, Texas, as well as a clinician and endorser for Sabian Cymbals.
+He has been a featured clinician for Texas Music Educators Association, Texas Bandmasters Association and the Percussive Arts Society International Conference (PASIC), and he has been on the faculties of Trinity University, St. Mary’s University, Texas Lutheran College and the Trevino Performing Arts School in Laredo, Texas, as well as being a clinician and endorser for Sabian Cymbals and Majestic Percussion.

 David Reinecke begins his first season with the San Antonio Symphony in 2015 shortly after finishing his Master’s Degree.
 He was previously a member of the Abilene Philharmonic Orchestra and has also performed with the Pittsburgh Symphony Orchestra.